aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-structured-configuration.md

 # Custom Structured Configuration

-With Custom Structured Configuration the user can override built-in `eos_designs` functionality or add extra knobs in the structured configuration to be picked up by `eos_cli_config_gen` role.
+With Custom Structured Configuration the user can override built-in `eos_designs` functionality or add extra knobs in the structured configuration to be picked up by the `eos_cli_config_gen` role.

 There are multiple ways of supplying Custom Structured Configuration and they can all be combined: